IsaacSchemm/DeviantArtFs/README.md

-If you need to store the access token somewhere (such as in a database or file), you may want to create your own class that implements the `IDeviantArtAccessToken`, `IDeviantArtRefreshToken`, or `IDeviantArtAutomaticRefreshToken` interface.
+If you need to store the access token somewhere (such as in a database or file), you may want to create your own class that implements the `IDeviantArtAccessToken` or `IDeviantArtRefreshableAccessToken` interface.
 Using the latter will allow DeviantArtFs to automatically refresh the token and store the new value when it recieves an HTTP 401 response.
-(An InvalidRefreshTokenException is thrown if the token cannot be refreshed.)